llmunlearningsemeval2025/llmunlearningsemeval2025.github.io/README.md

 While unlearning has been studied for sometime in classification problems, it is still a relatively underdeveloped area of study in LLM research since the latter operate in a potentially unbounded output label space.
 Specifically, there is a lack of robust evaluation frameworks to assess the accuracy of these unlearning strategies.
 In this challenge, we aim to bridge this gap by developing a comprehensive evaluation challenge for unlearning sensitive datasets in LLMs.

+### Task Description

-Our challenge covers three tasks spanning different document types listed below:
+Our challenge covers three sub-tasks spanning different document types:
-- Task 1: Long form synthetic creative documents spanning various genres
+- Subtask 1: Long form synthetic creative documents spanning different genres.
-- Task 2: Short form synthetic biographies containing personally identifiable information (PII)
+- Subtask 2: Short form synthetic biographies containing personally identifiable information (PII), including fake names, phone number, SSN, email and home addresses.
-- Task 3: Documents sampled from pretraining dataset
+- Subtask 3: Real documents sampled from the target model's training dataset.

 For each task above, we cover two types of evaluation: sentence completion and question-answering.
 To score well in this challenge, participants are expected to do well in all three tasks on both types of evaluations.

+We release a fine-tuned LLM (~3B to 7B parameters in size; exact model size to be released with dataset on September 2nd), which has memorized the documents from all three subtasks.
+For each subtask, we also release specific Retain (i.e. model should retain these documents in memory) and Forget sets (i.e. model should forget these documents) along with the target model.
+Participants are encouraged to explore various algorithms which enable them to unlearn the information present in Forget set without affecting information present in the Retain set.
+Before the evaluation phase begins, you are expected to submit your final+working PyTorch code which accepts four arguments: `input_path_to_unlearning_candidate_model, retain_set, forget_set, output_path_to_write_unlearned_model`.
+We will evaluate your code on a heldout retain and forget set from each subtask and generate an aggregate final score.
+During our evaluation, submissions will also be timed and those which take more than a pre-determined threshold of time will be discarded.

 ### Sample Data

-You can find a small sample of documents from Task 1 and Task 2 [here](https://github.com/llmunlearningsemeval2025/sample-data).
+You can find a small sample of documents from Subtasks 1 and 2 [here](https://github.com/llmunlearningsemeval2025/sample-data).
+Sentence completion and QA samples for these two tasks along with samples from Subtask 3 will be made available on September 2nd, 2024.

 ### Challenge Evaluation Metrics